Whale Watching in Antarctica

 If you’re after a deeper insight into cetacean activity then a special focus voyage is highly recommended!
 Travelling with a team of expert marine biologists, you can witness their research first hand and even play a part in collecting essential data.

-Join the Woods Hole Oceanographic Institution on board the Island Sky
+Join the Woods Hole Oceanographic Institution on board the Hebridean Sky

 Ground-Breaking Research through Whale-Watching